Skip to content

 One example · The migration that looked like a win

-In a recent outside-in analysis, Phive identified that a ‘successful’ CRM migration had actually destroyed 47% of customer relationship sentiment.
-Internal dashboards never tested for it.
+In a recent outside-in analysis, Phive found that a ‘successful’ CRM migration had destroyed 47% of customer relationship sentiment.
+The internal dashboards never tested for it.

 The math underneath